attainu/attainu-flamingo/coding-challenges/README.md

 ### Day 5
 Create a Javascript program that produces a table of numbers from 1 to 10 and squares of them

+## Week 05

+### Day 1
+Given a string, write a javascript function to check if it is palindrome or not.
+A string is said to be palindrome if reverse of the string is same as string.
+For example, “abba” is palindrome, but “abbc” is not palindrome.